rockingerser/img2div/README.md

 # img2div
-Convert an image to HTML div data.
+Convert an image into HTML div data.